he-dev/SmartConfig/README.md

 ---

+## Changes in v5.0

+- Changed the API to be still simpler and more fluent
+- Removed properties from the model
+- Moved database store modules as separate packages *(`SqlServerStore`, `SQLiteStore`)*
+- Added `SQLiteStore`

+---

 ## Why another one?
 I guess you're asking why you should care about another configuration framework and I'll tell you why.
 Because you want to setup and use settings within few minutes instead of writing another class for reading or parsing them.